How Do I Remove Negative Content About Me From the Internet?

 Aaron M. Minc

-There is further an ethical obligation on the part of journalists to report the facts fully and correctly.
-This is especially true in the realm of criminal justice, where someone accused of a serious crime is deemed innocent.
+Journalists, for example, have an ethical obligation to report the facts fully and correctly in news articles.
+This is especially true in criminal justice, where someone accused of a serious crime is deemed innocent.
 “Often, we will agree to have the story updated if it’s about an arrest, with the charges being dropped and the record of this individual cleared in a prominent location in the post,” says Minc.
 “As the facts of stories change, the posts about the stories must reflect these changes.”
+Journalists have an obligation to update false statements or outdated content.

-No matter the post, or the reasons for wanting something off a website or search engine, seek out a reputable and experienced attorney to guide you through the process.
-For more information on privacy laws and defamation lawsuits, see our overview of defamation law.
+No matter the type of content or the reasons for wanting something off a website or search engine, find a reputable and experienced attorney to guide you through the process.

 Was this helpful?